-Eni focuses on synergies between science and industry by collaborating with leading universities and research centres both in Italy and abroad.
+Eni focuses on exploiting synergies between science and industry by establishing collaborations with major universities and research centres both in Italy and throughout the world.

 By working with the world’s leading scientists we are developing revolutionary new technologies.
 The most recent challenge that we are investing in is magnetic fusion.
 Magnetic fusion is a sophisticated technology that builds on different areas of know-how – which our company possesses – such as material physics and developing large-scale power plants.

-We also work in partnership with research centres and universities at national level.
-We recently strengthened our relationship with the National Research Council (CNR): the initial agreement was signed in 2009 and was renewed in 2014.
-Furthermore, in May 2018 Eni and CNR signed an agreement worth 20 million euros to establish four research centres in southern Italy in order to focus on the following scientific and strategic issues: fusion, water, agriculture and the Arctic ecosystem.
-Following on from the previous meeting, a Joint Research Agreement (JRA) was signed in March 2019 to establish four joint research centres in southern Italy, providing an opportunity to reflect upon and discuss ideas relating to sustainable environmental and economic development in Italy and throughout the world.
-Researchers at the laboratories, located within the various operational or research centres already in existence, will work collaboratively on four key areas, from the decarbonisation of the energy sector, sustainable growth, the promotion of the circular economy and bioeconomics to the development of innovative and sustainable water systems and agricultural techniques.
-At the CNR in Lecce, researchers will be focusing on climate change in the Arctic; in Gela, the team will be looking at the use of magnetic confinement fusion for the creation of clean energy; in Metaponto, attention will be on the sustainable and innovative management of the water cycle in Basilicata, and in Portici, efforts will be centred upon the development of low carbon emission agriculture.
+The partnerships with research centres and universities have recently been widened by strengthening our link with the National Research Council (CNR), an agreement initially made in 2009 and renewed in 2014.
+A Joint Research Agreement (JRA) was signed in March 2019 to establish four joint research centres in southern Italy, an opportunity to reflect and discuss ideas on sustainable environmental and economic development in Italy and throughout the world.
+Researchers at the laboratories, located at currently existing operational or research centres, will collaborate on key areas such as the decarbonisation of the energy sector, the promotion of the circular economy and bioeconomy, all the way to the development of innovative and sustainable water systems and agricultural techniques.
+At the research centre in Lecce they will be studying climate change in the Arctic; in Gela the use of magnetic confinement fusion for the creation of clean energy will be addressed; in Metaponto attention will be on the sustainable and innovative management of the water cycle; and in Portici the development of low carbon emission agriculture will be studied.